-o The suspected abuse is reported to School Director, the Enterprise Risk Manager and the division Principal (unless one of the Designated Persons is the object of the allegation in which case the suspected abuse is reported directly to the Principal). o The child's parents are informed immediately.

-o Restrictions are placed on the teacher's access to the child, and possibly to all children.
+- The suspected abuse is reported to the School Director, and the Child Protection Officer (unless one of the Designated Persons is the object of the allegation in which case the suspected abuse is reported directly to the School's Divisional Principal). - The child's parents are informed immediately. - Restrictions are placed on the teacher's access to the child, and possibly to all children.

-o The School Director sees the teacher concerned, with a witness (Enterprise Risk Manager)

-o The teacher is isolated from the school, with no access allowed to the school, pending investigation.

-o The School Director meets with the teacher, outside the school, if necessary, for further discussion.

-o Appropriate disciplinary procedures may be invoked from the staff disciplinary policy.

-o In light of evidence, the Principal decides the appropriate course of action.
+- The School Director sees the teacher concerned, with a witness (Child Protection Officer) - The teacher is isolated from the school, with no access allowed to the school, pending investigation. - The School Director meets with the teacher, outside the school, if necessary, for further discussion. - Appropriate disciplinary procedures may be invoked from the staff disciplinary policy. - In light of the evidence, the School Director decides the appropriate course of action.